Here are my choices for the five best foods to eat (or drink) before a race:

 Oatmeal requires preparation that can be more challenging on the road than at home.
 If your hotel room has a microwave oven, you're all set as long as you've brought some kind of bowl with you.
 If there's no microwave oven, you can use the coffee maker to heat water.

 There are so many factors we must think about before a big race.
-Following these guidelines can help you deal with one of the most important elements.race near you.
+Following these guidelines can help you deal with one of the most important elements.nutrition to boost your performance.
+Sign up for a race near you.